Gradient estimators for parameter inference in discrete stochastic kinetic models: Gradient Estimation in Gillespie SSA for Steady-State Observables

 \paragraph*{GS-ST Estimator.} Fig.~\ref{fig:bima_var}a shows the relative variance of the gradient estimated using GS-ST,

-as a function of the number of Gillespie steps.
-We observe a pronounced dependence on the estimator-specific temperature parameter~$\tau$.
-For sufficiently large~$\tau$, the relative variance converges to a stationary value as~$s$ increases.
+as a function of the estimator-specific temperature $\tau$.
+The variance increases significantly as the temperature is lowered, consistent with the behavior observed for the gradient of the loss function (Fig.~\ref{fig:bima_overview_step}d).
+Moreover, the critical temperature, below which the variance increases dramatically, depends on the dissociation rate, with more extreme values of $k$ exhibiting a higher critical temperature.
+These features can be understood by analyzing how variances accumulate along the Gillespie trajectories.
+Note that in steady state, ${\rm d} \langle N_s \rangle / {\rm d} k$ and all moments of $N_s$ are independent of $s$, while the relative variance of the estimated gradient (\ref{eq:gsst_rel_var}) is generally not.
+Fig.~\ref{fig:bima_var}b shows the relative variance as a function of the number of Gillespie steps $s$.
+At fixed dissociation rate, $k = k_{\rm ref}$, the relative variance converges to a stationary value for sufficiently large~$\tau$.
 In contrast, for small~$\tau$, the variance grows exponentially with the number of steps.

 To rationalize this behavior, we express the number of complexes at step~$s$ in terms of the number of complexes at the previous step,~$N_s = N_{s-1} + \Delta N_s$.
 Here, $\Delta N_s$~denotes the change in the number of complexes due to the sampled chemical reaction and takes the value~$+1$ for association or~$-1$ for dissociation.
-We use the chain rule to evaluate the gradient ($\Delta N_s$ depends on $k$ explicitly or implicitly via $N_{s-1}$), which allows us to interpret the GS-ST gradient estimator as a linear recursion with random coefficients,
+Using the chain rule to evaluate the gradient ($\Delta N_s$ depends on $k$ explicitly or implicitly via $N_{s-1}$), we can interpret the GS-ST gradient estimator as a linear recursion with random coefficients,

-The variance of ${\rm d} N_s / {\rm d} k$ is controlled by the multiplicative factor $1 + \partial (\Delta N_s) / \partial N_{s-1}$.
+The variance of ${\rm d} N_s / {\rm d} k$ is thus controlled by the multiplicative factor $1 + \partial (\Delta N_s) / \partial N_{s-1}$.
 If its magnitude is typically larger than unity, fluctuations in the gradient are amplified from step to step, leading to exponential growth of the variance.
 Conversely, if its magnitude is typically smaller than unity, the variance converges to a finite stationary value.

 This intuition can be formalized by introducing the Lyapunov exponent,